 Did you know that a lot of people who have desk based jobs have incorrectly set up ergonomics at their desk.
-This in turn creates poor habits and hence poor posture due to muscle fatigue, strain and ends up causing pain – whether it be lower back, neck and shoulders, RSI or headaches.
+This in turn creates poor habits and hence poor posture due to muscle fatigue, strain and ends up causing pain – whether it be lower back pain, neck pain, shoulder pain, RSI or headaches.

 How is your work station set up?

-Here are some questions that may give you an insight into what you may need to look at in order to improve your work station.
+Here are some questions that may give you an insight into office ergonomics and what you may need to look at in order to improve your work station.

 1. Do you have a desk that is at the right height?

 2. Where is your computer screen?
 Is it straight ahead…to the side so your head is continually turned to one side… too high or low for your eye height?

 3. Do you have a chair that is correctly fitted for you?
 Is there a lumbar support in the chair?
 Does the chair have arm rests?
 If so do you need them, or do they hinder your and stop you from being able to pull your seat under the desk?
 Is the chair at the correct height for the desk you are at?
 Do you swivel in your chair?

 4. Do you cross your legs and twist your back while you are working?

 5. Do your feet touch the ground?
 Do you need a foot stool?

 6. How far away is your mouse from your body?
 Are you constantly turning your upper body and reaching forwards with your mouse hand?